 The Good Wear's Beginning

-For several years, I have been following along with fair fashion brands (or ethical, sustainable, responsible brands - whichever you'd like to call them) and was forever changed by the mission and quality of goods that these unique brands were creating.
-But for a while, it was more about admiration and learning with a lack of commitment... until it wasn't.
-Last year, I was in a bind to figure out what I wanted to do for my career (and life) and knew I wanted to take a jump into something I was passionate about - ethical fashion.
-With months of planning and encouragement, I launched The Good Wear in March of this year.
+For several years, I had been following along with fair fashion brands (or ethical, sustainable, responsible brands - whichever you'd like to call them) and was forever changed by the mission and quality of goods that these unique companies were creating.
+But during that time, this “follow” was more of an admiration lacking commitment... until it wasn't.
+In 2016, I was in a bind to figure out what I wanted to do for my career (and life) and knew I wanted to take a jump into something I was passionate about - ethical fashion.
+During months of planning and encouragement, I launched The Good Wear in March of 2017.
 I had committed in January to start shopping only ethically produced fashion - which means shopping brands that are transparent about their supply chain, creating product that is sustainable for the environment or shopping recycled clothing from consignment and vintage stores.
-And from this decision, I wanted to share how we could all unite to be better fashion consumers.
+And from this personal decision, I wanted to share how we could all unite to be better fashion consumers.

 QUICK FACTS TO KNOW ABOUT ME